 Students undertake an advanced study of Hebrew poetry and wisdom literature.
 Attention is given to the development of the literature as well as an investigation of each book's composition.
-Meets the general studies core requirement in God's Word and the Christian Response.
-Prerequisite(s): completion of 100- and 200-level general studies Bible requirements or instructor's permission
+Meets general studies core requirement for God's Word and the Christian Response.
+Prerequisite(s): completion of 100- and 200-level general studies requirements or instructor's permission